forza-painter/forza-painter/README.md

 ### How does it work?:
 Geometrize breaks the images down into shapes and can export a `.json` data file.
+You can now also use `forza-painter-geometrize`(included) to break down transparent images.

 `forza-painter` deserializes this `.json` data file and uses some math, reverse engineering and the Windows API to push these shapes into FH5 automagically.